hucker/frist/README.md

 True     # still a weekday per policy
 ```

-## CalendarPolicy
+## BizPolicy

-The `CalendarPolicy` object lets you customize business logic for calendar calculations using half-open intervals You can define:
+The `BizPolicy` object lets you customize business logic for calendar calculations using half-open intervals You can define:

 - **Workdays:** Any combination of weekdays (e.g., Mon, Wed, Fri, Sun)
 - **Holidays:** Any set of dates to exclude from working day calculations